 About Ransomware

-Ransomware is a form of malicious software that encrypts or steals files so they cannot be used or are made publicly available.
-Crypto-ransomware sometimes locks the target's computer.
-To prevent the damage, the victim is asked to send a certain ransom, usually via a crypto currency like Bitcoin, within a brief period of time.
-It is not guaranteed that delivering the extortion price will recover the damaged files or avoid its publication.
-Files can be encrypted or deleted throughout a network based on the victim's write permissions, and you cannot solve the military-grade encryption technologies used on the compromised files.
-A typical ransomware delivery package is spoofed email, in which the target is tricked into interacting with by means of a social engineering technique called spear phishing.
-This makes the email message to look as though it came from a trusted source.
-Another common attack vector is an improperly protected RDP port.
+Ransomware is a type of malicious software that encrypts or steals a victim's files so they cannot be used or are made publicly available.
+Ransomware often locks the target's computer.
+To prevent the carnage, the victim is required to send a specified amount of money (the ransom), usually via a crypto currency such as Bitcoin, within a short time window.
+It is not guaranteed that paying the ransom will restore the lost files or prevent its exposure to the public.
+Files can be altered or erased throughout a network depending on the victim's write permissions, and you cannot reverse engineer the strong encryption algorithms used on the hostage files.
+A common ransomware attack vector is tainted email, in which the target is lured into responding to by a social engineering technique called spear phishing.
+This makes the email message to look as though it came from a familiar sender.
+Another common attack vector is an improperly protected Remote Desktop Protocol port.

-Ask Progent About the ProSight Ransomware Vulnerability Testing in Broomfield
+Ask Progent About the ProSight Crypto-Ransomware Preparedness Testing in Broomfield

-For pricing information and to find out more about how Progent's ProSight Ransomware Susceptibility Report can bolster your protection against ransomware in Broomfield, phone Progent at
+For pricing information and to find out more about how Progent's ProSight Ransomware Preparedness Report can enhance your protection against ransomware in Broomfield, call Progent at